-Surrey v Somerset: Rikki Clarke takes career best 7-55 as visitors struggle
+Clarke takes 7-55 as Somerset struggle

 He also took the final wicket of Davies who top scored with his 119-ball knock, but Somerset claimed only two batting bonus points while Surrey take a maximum three for their bowling.

-Somerset started the match sixth, 13 points behind third-placed Somerset, but both sides are one of five that could join Warwickshire in being relegated from Division One.
+Somerset started the match sixth, 13 points behind third-placed Surrey, but both sides are one of five that could join Warwickshire in being relegated from Division One.